 - Dr B Coghill

 All Fakenham Medical Practice research staff have undergone good clinical practice (GCP) training.
 GCP is a key requirement for anyone involved in the conduct of clinical research as it forms the standard and guidelines to which all research is conducted.

-The Fakenham Medical Practice is currently participating in the following studies:
+The Fakenham Medical Practice has participated in the following studies:

 - ATTACK: to test whether adding aspirin once a day can reduce the risk of major vascular events in patients with chronic kidney disease.

 - PRINCIPLE: a national priority study to find treatments for COVID-19.
 The study aims to find treatments that reduce hospital admission and speed recovery for people in the community with symptoms of COVID-19 (a new or worsening continuous cough and/or a high temperature which started less than 15 days ago).
 People must be aged 65 and over, or aged 50-64 with underlying health conditions to be included in the study.

 We are always willing to listen to our patients so if you have any ideas or comments about existing research studies, or suggestions about new research, we would welcome your comments.

 If you have any queries about research at Fakenham Medical Practice, please contact us.